lophtware/lophtware.github.io/UsbCPic32Breakout/I2c/DeviceInformationBank.md

 ## MCU Exception Details
 During some resets, snapshots of the Microcontroller's `ERROREPC`, `EPC`, `CAUSE`, `DESAVE` and `RA` registers are exposed at addresseses `[0x044, 0x054]`, respectively.
 These values are useful for debugging.

+At addresses `[0x058, 0x05f]` are two debugging words that are persisted across device resets that can be written by the firmware.
+In ordinary operation these values are undefined (uninitialised), but they are useful for leaving traces and markers when hacking the firmware is causing hard-to-find general exceptions.